10 Essential Lessons for Life: Pick Your Battles

 As Always, It’s Not Just Black and White

 Sometimes the battle does need to happen, and you as a parent put your foot down.
 Make sure you can back it up with great reasons, even if it boils down to, “Hun, we don’t have time for this today.
 I will explain it to you but right now I just need you to work with me.
-We are a team in this family, and I need you to work with me here.”
+We are a team in this family, and this is a time you need to follow my lead.”

 The thing is, when you have created a relationship built on trust and respect for one another and where they are in life, they are more likely to listen.
 Like any relationship, it’s about deposits and withdrawals.
 I know I don’t thrive when someone simply barks orders at me.
 I don’t respond well to being told what to do with no reason.
 And I sure am not going to give any credit to a relationship that never allows me my own voice.